-- 1. Approve the amendment of the Company's bylaws in accordance with the new Companies Law. - 2.
+- 5. Approve transferring the balance of the statutory reserve amounting to SAR (11,217,053,716) as shown 1.
+Approve the amendment of the Company's bylaws in in the financial statements for the year ended 31 accordance with the new Companies Law.
+December 2022 to the retained earnings. - 2.
 Approve the amendment of Board Audit Committee Charter.